 If you’re more comfortable making a donation to a national LGBTQ nonprofit, check out GLAAD’s list of organizations.

 The Pride Flag is more than a combination of pretty colors.
 It’s a symbol of peace, individuality and social equality.
-If your business is pro-LGBTQ, consider designing a rainbow version of your logo.
-Brands of all sizes across industries, from Absolut Vodka to Mastercard, have shown their pride with rainbow logos throughout the month of June.
+If your business is a true and active LGBTQ+ ally, consider designing a rainbow version of your logo.
+Brands of all sizes across industries have shown their pride with rainbow logos throughout the month of June.
 You can brighten your logo up, too, with your go-to graphic design software.

 Speaking of software, check out a list of our 12 favorite free marketing tools (including free graphic design software) to help you save money and maximize your budget.

 Bonus: Our founder and CEO, Jonathan Ochart, shared insightful social media marketing tips and tricks on NBC 6 South Florida.
 Watch the interview to get ideas for your own campaign!